Moira Gunn

 Moira Gunn is both an academic and a professional journalist.
 She is perhaps best known as the host of the public radio program Tech Nation, its regular segment BioTech Nation, as well as the weekly tech-sci commentary, Five Minutes.
-It airs on the National Public Radio "NPR Now" channel at SiriusXM 122, public radio stations both nationally and internationally, and the Internet in a number of podcast syndication outlets podcast.
-A former NASA computer scientist and engineer, Dr. Gunn is an associate professor at the University of San Francisco, where she is the Director of Bioentrepreneurship, where her work on BioTech Nation dovetails with academic, reflecting the multidisciplinary nature of moving scientific breakthroughs on the lab bench through to the commercial products.
+It airs on the National Public Radio stations domestically, and internationally on the AFRTS, Programs and interviews are also available on a number of podcast syndication outlets podcast as both Tech Nation for entire programs, and BioTech Nation, for biotech-focused topics.
+A former NASA computer scientist and engineer, Dr. Gunn is a professor at the University of San Francisco, where she is the Director of Bioentrepreneurship.
+Her work on BioTech Nation dovetails with her academic efforts, reflecting the multidisciplinary nature of moving scientific breakthroughs on the lab bench through to commercial products.